Certified Peer Specialist

 HOW DO I APPLY FOR A SCHOLARSHIP?

-If you would like to apply for a scholarship, there is a question on the application where you can indicate this.
+Scholarship requests are made on the application for each training.
 There is also a section that asks you to explain how a scholarship would be helpful to you.
 Please keep in mind that scholarships are very limited and not everyone accepted to the training will receive a scholarship.
 Scholarships cover the cost of the hotel lodging.
 They do not cover the registration fee or transportation costs.

 IS TRANSPORTATION PROVIDED TO THE TRAINING?

-No, transportation is not provided to the training.
+No, transportation is not provided to, from, or at the training.
 It is the responsibility of the participant.

 DO YOU HAVE TO TAKE A TEST TO BECOME A CPS?